• Latest

 Related: What Ashwagandha is Good for?
 Science-Backed Health Benefits

 When it comes to managing diabetes, insulin is a hormone that plays a very important role.
-It is produced by the pancreas and is responsible for converting sugar into glycogen, then stored in the liver and muscles.
+The pancreas produces it and is responsible for converting sugar into glycogen, which is then stored in the liver and muscles.
 When the body cannot produce insulin, insufficient insulin, or the body cannot use it properly, blood sugar levels rise, leading to type 2 diabetes.

-Many plants are known to help control blood sugar levels; one of them is known as the insulin plant or Costus igneus.
+Many plants are known to help control blood sugar levels; one is the insulin plant or Costus igneus.

 The leaves of this plant are what contain the insulin, and it is these leaves that are used to help control blood sugar levels.
 The leaves are believed to work by stimulating the pancreas to produce more insulin.
 The leaves can be consumed fresh, dried, or ground into a powder and then taken with a glass of water.

-Insulin plant contains gurmarin which is thought to work by inhibiting glucose absorption in the intestine, leading to lower blood sugar levels.
+The insulin plant contains gurmarin, which is thought to work by inhibiting glucose absorption in the intestine, leading to lower blood sugar levels.
 Several studies have been conducted on the insulin plant and its effect on diabetes, but the results have been mixed.

 Some studies have found that the plant can lower blood sugar levels in people with diabetes, while others have not found any significant effect.